hyperoslo/hyper-radar/Lab/template.md

 Have you built something cool?
 A library, side project or a homemade spacecraft?
 Then you are in the right place!

 Have you tried something promising?
-Share your experience to help in our community to stay sober and make the right decision when it comes to choosing a new technology.
+Share your experience to help our community to stay sober and make the right decision when it comes to choosing a new technology.

 There are a few things to keep in mind when you prepare your text:
-- Choose the right category or create a new folder (if it's something completely new).
+- Choose the right category or create a new folder
+(if it's something completely new).
 - Don't repeat existing topics, but feel free to update them with relevant details, comments and references.
 - Keep your summaries short and concrete.